thg205/thg205.github.io/_posts/2024-05-01-icelandic-housing-market.markdown

     Sorry, your browser doesn't support iframes.
 </iframe>

 And finally, who doesn't want to live in a big mansion, with hundreds of square meters.
 We got the answer for you.
 But what about those that are less materalistic?
-Don't worry, we also got you covered...also pointing out the smallest properties sold.
+Don't worry, we got you covered...pointing out the smallest properties sold.
 Please, try out our filter, so you can get a feeling for the different sizes based on property types.
+Either way, you can zoom in and get a direction of where the biggest/smallest properties are located in the Capital Region.

 <iframe src="{{page.property_size_groups}}" width="100%" height="400px" frameborder="0">
     Sorry, your browser doesn't support iframes.